emilybache/StrangeCharacters-Refactoring-Kata/README.md

     Please enter the path to evaluate: (type 'exit' to exit program) /Byers/Will{Sibling}
     Character: Character(Will, Byers, isMonster:False)
-    Please enter the path to evaluate: (type 'exit' to exit program) exit

 This output is wrong - it should instead return the Character Jonathan Byers.
 Refactor the code as you need so you can add this feature cleanly.